Skip to main content

 Guidelines

 Application to the Honors Program may be made upon completion of ninety units or no later than the fifth week of the quarter preceding the final two quarters before graduation.
-The Undergraduate Committee will consider the application and, if approved, the student and the principal adviser will have the responsibility of proposing an Honors Thesis Committee to the Undergraduate Committee for final approval.
+The theatre and dance faculty will consider the application for approval.

 Students are required to take TDGE 196A, Honors Studies in Theatre, and 196B, Honors Thesis in Theatre, in addition to the thirteen upper-division required courses for the major.
 TDGE 196A-B are to be taken consecutively and may not be taken concurrently.